Membership Criteria & Instructions for Applying

 In-kind or pro-bono business services provided to nonprofits in the region

 Member organizations must designate as primary representative to the Funders Alliance a high-level administrator (e.g. CEO, VP, etc.) or regional program officer of the institution/department who possesses decision making authority regarding funding activities in the region (subject to approval of their governing body).

 - The representative is highly encouraged to attend bimonthly member meetings and serve on an Action Team or committee, but this is not a requirement to be a member in good standing.

 - The primary representative may designate colleagues from their institution to participate on specific Funders Alliance projects or Action Teams.
 This is intended to provide professional and leadership development opportunities for rising philanthropic professionals.
 Grantmaking staff, advisors, consultants, or board members may be included in this way.

 Membership Dues Calculation

 All member organizations must pay dues on a sliding scale based on their self-reported contributions in the region as defined above.
 Membership payments will be due annually, and can be made in up to four payments over a year.
-The Inland Empire Funders Alliance is fiscally sponsored by the Inland Empire Community Foundation, and is tax exempt under IRS section 501(c)(3) (EIN 33-0748536).
+The Inland Empire Funders Alliance is fiscally sponsored by Southern California Grantmakers, a tax-exempt organization under IRS section 501(c)(3) (EIN 95-2831058).
 Dues may be reported as a grant or sponsorship.
 Payment may be submitted with your application or invoiced following submission.

 In addition to dues, IEFA members have the opportunity throughout the year to participate in learning opportunities, collaborative funding projects and to sponsor specific IEFA initiatives.
 Sponsorships and grants designated for specific events or activities will not count toward members’ annual dues requirements unless otherwise specifically indicated by IEFA.
 All membership, sponsorship, and collaborative funding contributions will be appropriately recognized.